CCQC/Quax/README.md

 The code can be easily extended to support other methods, for example using the guidance offered by the [Psi4Numpy project](https://github.com/psi4/psi4numpy).

+If you are interested in obtaining electronic energy derivatives with Quax, but are wary and/or not familiar with the concept of automatic differentiation, we recommend [this video](https://www.youtube.com/watch?v=wG_nF1awSSY) for a brief primer.

+### Using Quax
 The API is simple.
 A full derivative tensor (an entire gradient w.r.t. all Cartesian coordinates, or the full Hessian, or the full cubic and quartic derivative tensors, etc) for a molecule at a given level of theory and be computed as follows: